JALAL-00/Event-Buddy---Deepchain-Labs-Internship-Technical-Test/backend/README.md

 DATABASE_NAME=eventbuddy

 # --- JWT Configuration ---
-# You can generate a strong secret here: https://www.grc.com/passwords.htm | Current string is enough
+# Don't need to change the String | If You can generate a strong secret here: https://www.grc.com/passwords.htm
 JWT_SECRET=a8b3c1d9e7f5a2b8d4e6f3a1c9d8b7c6a5b4c3d2e1f0a9b8c7d6e5f4a3b2c1d0
 JWT_EXPIRES_IN=1d
 ```